 A private company may have a sole director.
-It must also have a secretary who, except in the case of private companies with only one member, must be a separate person from the director.
+It must also have a secretary who is a separate person from the director.
 Public companies must have at least two directors and a secretary.
 The general principles of the law of principal and agent regulate in most respects the relationship between the company and its directors.
 The powers of the directors to act on behalf of the company may be restricted via the memorandum and the articles, but, notwithstanding any deficiency in the directors' capacity to act, the company will still be bound by the contract in relation to an innocent third party.
 Cap 113 restricts the exercise of certain powers (for example, the alteration of share capital) to the members.